tundish/blathnaid/blathnaid/tale/chapters.rst

 Curse
 -----

+[NARRATOR]_

+    The faint squeaking in the roof of the Smithy gives way to silence.
-Right away there was a response from inside the Smithy.
-The bats, who had been listening, began to stir.
+    The bats, who have been listening, fall to grave contemplation.
-From the space in the roof they swarmed out in their thousands.
-With a flurry of fur and leather they ascended in a column like the smoke of a wet chimney.
+    There is a change in the mood.

 Karma
 -----

+From the space in the roof they burst out in their thousands.
+In a blur of fur and leather they ascended in a column like the smoke of a wet chimney.

 The bats beat their wings, and they raised up an evil cloud of dust and metal.
 This haze rose up until the sun itself burned white and fierce like a gas mantle.

+When the very last creature had got out of the Smithy, they swarmed in the air for a moment.
-Then all together they turned and headed East.
+Then they headed East.

 The Blacksmith turned his head to follow them.